Paul Burrell: Background and Royal Household career

 Burrell was born and raised in Grassmoor, Derbyshire, a coal-mining village.
 His parents were Graham Burrell and Beryl Burrell, née Kirk.
 His father was a lorry driver and it was initially assumed he would go to work in the local colliery, but he had decided at the age of eight that he wanted to work at Buckingham Palace.
 This was after a trip to London, in which he witnessed the Changing of the Guard.
 He attended William Rhodes Secondary School in Chesterfield before entering High Peak College in Buxton, where he studied hotel management.

-Burrell entered Royal Service at age 18 as a Buckingham Palace footman, becoming the Queen Elizabeth II's personal footman a year later.
+Burrell entered Royal Service at age 18 as a Buckingham Palace footman, becoming Elizabeth II's personal footman a year later.
 He was nicknamed "Small Paul", to distinguish him from a taller footman, Paul Whybrew, who was known as "Tall Paul".

 In 1987, Burrell joined the household of Charles and Diana at Highgrove House, Gloucestershire, acting as butler to the princess until her death in August 1997.
 Burrell said that Diana, Princess of Wales, had described him as "the only man she ever trusted".
 Books produced by Burrell state that Diana was very fond of him, and that she would describe him as her "rock" for his support during trying times, but Diana's mother, Frances Shand Kydd, detested him and believed that he was "just another hanger-on grasping at Diana's celebrity".

 In 2001, Burrell opened a florist's in Farndon, Cheshire.